Warry Charles: Biography

 In Boston, Charles worked as a court interpreter and started a successful laundry business.
 In 1903 he helped form a branch of the Hip Sing tong in Boston and became its leader.
 On August 7, 1907, a group of highbinders carried out an attack in Chinatown that left four dead and six wounded.
 The police believed that Charles, as leader of the Hip Sing, orchestrated the attack as in retaliation for a 1903 murder of one of their members.
 In 1908, Charles and eight other Hip Sing members were found guilty of the murders.
 Four of the men's convictions were overturned due to insufficient evidence, but Charles' was upheld.
 His attorneys, Charles W. Bartlett and Harvey H. Pratt, appealed the case to the Massachusetts Supreme Judicial Court on the grounds that a witness should have been allowed to testify that a police officer and a Chinese interpreter had conspired to bribe prosecution witnesses.
-The Court ruled against the defendants Charles and four of his co-defendants were sentenced to death.
+The Court ruled against the defendants and Charles and four of his co-defendants were sentenced to death.
 Three of the men asked that Bartlett and Pratt not petition for commutation, as they preferred death to life in prison and they were executed on October 11, 1909.
 Charles and the other convicted man, Joe Guey, chose to petition for commutation.
 Sixteen days before their scheduled executions, Governor Eben Sumner Draper announced that he had accepted the Massachusetts Governor's Council's recommendation to commute Charles and Guey's death sentences to life imprisonment.

 On August 7, 1915, Charles complained of chest pains.
 He was seen by Dr. Daniel J. Hurley and moved to the prison hospital the next day.
 On August 9, 1915, Charles died in the Charlestown State Prison.
 His cause of death was "rheumatism of the heart".